Workers’ Compensation Claims

 If you have suffered a workplace injury or been diagnosed with an occupational disease, you may be feeling overwhelmed with paperwork and the stress of the situation.
 We can help.
 Our team of experienced legal professionals will work with you, standing with you from the initial filing through the final resolution of your claim.

 For more than 20 years, Bross & Frankel has represented injured workers throughout New Jersey with their workers’ compensation claims.
+So if you are wondering things like “What benefits can I claim for carpal tunnel syndrome“.
 We offer free claim reviews so that you can learn more about your legal rights and options.
 To learn more or to schedule a consultation with a New Jersey workers’ compensation attorney, call us at 856-795-8880 or reach out online.